Monitor Audio Bronze 200

 The higher frequencies we playful, exciting and with enough energy without being overall tiring or bothersome.
 The Gold Tweeter that Monitor Audio has been using for many years now is a proven technology and once again shows its qualities.

-But the 200s proved also to be good with bass which is necessary to provide the required base for any performance.
+But the 200s proved also to be good with bass which is necessary to give the required weight to any performance.
 The speakers could go pretty deep for only having 5.5″ drivers and the Hive II ports gave the speakers the necessary air flow to enhance the lower registers.
 Trying a few bass demanding songs proved how coherent these speakers were as we never sensed the bass to loose control, feel muffled or boomy.
 Again not the most flooring performance and the 200s certainly lack in overall lower end power but what they can give, they give in spades and never disappoint.

 If you are a music lover but this is your first entry in the HiFi arena the Bronze 200 is an excellent choice especially if you have a relatively small room.
 In such a case the speakers will shine and give you an excellent performance for their class that surpasses many other speakers of the same or equal price.